lucashicks1/lambda-deco3801/README.md

 # Lambda - Deco3801

-# Hi Rosti 🪩 Please read!
-We really wanted to have our READMEs finished for the snapshot so we could get your feedback on them but unfortunately we're all a bit slammed until the weekend and probably won't make it to them in time :(
-We'll just do our best to finish it up & maybe ping you a lot until next studio instead.
-Hope that's okay!
-And sorry for the lack of good docs in most places at the moment.
-*Promise* they'll be shipshape for the real submission.

 1. top-level explanation of product
 2. overview of github directory structure
 3. guide to getting started — order to build in and links to longer readmes for each section